kelvinlegacy/mission23_wiki/Home.md

 This is not a misting or a rain, nor the flood in Noah’s Ark.
 This is a #GreatStorm.
 There is a problem plaguing humanity and threatening continued life on the planet. #Mission23 was to address, amongst other things, three of the top four causes of death in humans, but that has been paused to address a rapidly rising cause of death, the CIA and their counterparts around the world.
 The militaries of the world provide intelligence and checks and balances against aggression typically.
 These non-government intelligence outfits are killing indiscriminately anyone that their customers (not always governments) pay them to.

 The TSOTC have lost practically everyone they’ve ever known.
 Now to cover it up, the CIA is killing anyone who asks about someone missing.
 Nearly all the victims were erased, no bodies left behind, and some impersonated to steal from their rightful heirs.

-The wiki is currently being used to get information out to all interested parties.
-We know, the articles do not meet the standards of Wikipedia, we hope to fix that when time permits.

-Currently https://CIAKill.site and https://CIAMassacre.site are forwarded here to disseminate information about the cause of the #GreatStorm.
+The TSOTC are not alone, just alive to tell their stories.